elastos/Elastos.Developer.Website/content/setup/project_setup/ios_native_setup.md

 alwaysopen = false
 +++

-{{< todo "ios SDK requirements, carthage and cocoapods howto, and specific configuration if needed" >}}
+{{< todo "ios SDK requirements, carthage and cocoapods howto (for each sub project - carrier, hive, etc), and specific configuration if needed" >}}